uvzz/Cryptush/README.md

 # Cryptush
 An open-source .NET Ransomware

-For research and threat simulations purposes only!
-I'm not reponsible for any malicious uses of this tool.

 <p align="center">
     <img src="https://i.imgur.com/zuUXyET.png">
 </p>

+## Disclaimer

+The tools is intended for research and threat emulation purposes only.
+I'm not reponsible for any malicious uses of this tool.

 ## The Flow